 I first saw a muffuletta sandwich in Martha Stewart’s magazine years ago.
 Although her version displayed layers of meats and cheeses, it sparked a vegan idea.
 I eat an array of vegetable sandwiches, but I figured I could layer vegetables if Martha layered meat and cheese.
-So, I went to the farmers' market to find colorful vegetables to make my muffuletta sandwich.
+So, I went to the farmers' market to find colorful vegetables to make a vegan muffaletta sandwich recipe.

 Luckily, a beautiful round-shaped loaf of bread caught my attention.
 And then my imagination took over.